-When it comes to hospice care, separating fact from fiction is the best way to determine whether it might be an option for you or a loved one.
+When it comes to hospice care, separating hospice myths and facts is the best way to determine whether it might be an option for you or a loved one.

 Myth #1: Hospice is for people who have given up on life.